Nature

 Junigataki Falls

 Meaning “12 waterfalls”, for the 12 streams that compose it!
-Most beautiful in spring, when its beauty is accentuated ever more by the surrounding cherry blossom trees.
+Most beautiful in spring, when framed by a flurry of cherry blossom trees.

 Related Pages: